Appropriate Use of Information Technology Resources

-Finally the violator may be subject to criminal or civil penalties as they apply.
+- Finally the violator may be subject to criminal or civil penalties as they apply.

 8.4 The university considers any violation to be a serious offense in its efforts to preserve the privacy, data, and services of individuals and the university.
 In the case an investigation is begun related to policy and/or legal violations, the university's officials reserve the right to access, examine, intercept, monitor, and copy the files, network transmissions, and/or on-line sessions of any user.
 The university may choose to suspend a user's access to its resources in connection with investigation of (but not limited to) any of the following:

-- Violations or suspected violations of security and/or policies
+- violations or suspected violations of security and/or policies

-- Activities which may be contributing to poor computer performance
+- activities which may be contributing to poor computer performance

-- Computer malfunctions.
+- computer malfunctions.

-- They are not entitled to any expectation of privacy with regard to their files, data or communications, which may be shared with the appropriate investigating officials.
-In general, the university will exercise discretion as far as is appropriate given the case
+8.5 In connection with such investigations, users whose files, network transmissions, or computer sessions are affected are deemed to have acknowledged that they are not entitled to any expectation of privacy with regard to their files, data or communications, which may be shared with appropriate investigating officials.
+In general, the university will exercise discretion as far as is appropriate given the case.

-- The university's Office of Audit and Management Services (as well as appropriate JMU or external law enforcement agencies) may be notified of the violation and provided with information and materials relating to the investigation and/or violation.
+8.6 The university's Office of Audit and Management Services (as well as appropriate JMU or external law enforcement agencies) may be notified of the violation and provided with information and materials relating to the investigation and/or violation.

 Authority to interpret this policy rests with the President, and is generally delegated to the Assistant Vice President for Information Technology.

-Previous Version: September 2010
+Previous Version: October 2013